 Patent status determines that whether your patent application is in pending status or the application has got the patent grant.
-Checking the status of your patent application is easy through the United States Patent Office and Trademark Office (USTPO) system.
+Moreover, checking the status of your application is easy through the United States Patent Office and Trademark Office (USTPO) system.
 Also, patents for inventions under review by the USPTO carry a patent-pending status until the USPTO grants a patent.
-The status of your patent application is available through the Patent Application Information Retrieval (PAIR) system.
-In addition, PAIR gives access to the status of your patent application as well as the status of issued patents.
+Further, the status of your patent application is available through the Patent Application Information Retrieval (PAIR) system.
+In addition, PAIR gives access to the status of your application as well as the status of issued patents.

 Patent Status: Key Points

-After you submit a patent application to the USPTO, your invention carries a patent-pending status.
-Patent-pending status begins at the date you file your patent application.
+After you submit an application to the USPTO, your invention carries a patent-pending status.
+Patent-pending status begins at the date you file your application.
 Also, patent-pending ends when the USPTO grants the patent or you abandon your application.

-You can find the status of your patent application through PAIR by accessing PAIR through the USPTO website.
-So, to find the status of a patent on PAIR, enter the patent information under “Select New Case.”
+Moreover, you can find the status of your application through PAIR by accessing PAIR through the USPTO website.
+So, to find the status on PAIR, enter the patent information under “Select New Case.”
 Also, you can find relevant information from PAIR that relates to your application.

 You can find basic information such as application number, filing date, inventor, patent status, invention title, and patent issue date and number.

 The documents that the patent applicant or the patent office files can be seen here.
 Also, one can download most documents here but you cannot download some documents known as non-patent literature.
-Documents that predate 2003 aren’t available on PAIR.
+Moreover, documents that predate 2003 aren’t available on PAIR.

 Continuity shows information about patents and applications that relate to your invention.

 You can find the information on fees due in this section.
-Patent fees are due 3 1/2 years, 7 1/2 years and 11 1/2 years after one issues a patent.
+Patent fees are due 3 1/2 years, 7 1/2 years and 11 1/2 years after one issue a patent.
 Furthermore, payments must be made within six months before or after the due date.
-Payments made after the due date are subject to extra fees.
+Moreover, payments made after the due date are subject to extra fees.

 This shows the mailing address for the patent holder and information on the patent lawyer.